steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 Huuuuurrrrkk!
 The test is an absolute catastrophe.
 I see a mess of mixed concerns, and even conditionals!
 In a test?!
 Unconscionable.

-# Step 3: Write Better Abstractions

 With a situation like this, we have two easy options.
 Option one is to just use a third party mocking library, replacing the functions from inside the test code.
 This gives us access to all the sophisticated mocking tools available.

-Another option is to look to reduce complexity of the production code with a better abstraction.
+My preferred option is to look to reduce complexity of the production code with a better abstraction.

-In my experience using SimpleMock, a heavy reliance on mocking libraries just allows a worse design.
+In my experience using SimpleMock, a heavy reliance on mocking libraries just allows a worse design to exist.
 Consider the code, what makes it so hard to test?
-Not knowing which element is called when.
-Doing the same work on two parameters.
-I would consider this a bad abstraction.
+Not knowing which element is called when, doing the same work on two parameters, and reference mutation all make this a poor abstraction.
 Why not simplify?

 ``` csharp
 public class WorkDoer {